ArduCustom/arducustom.github.io/v/dev/ArduCopter/Parameters.rst

 | *Note: This parameter is for advanced users*

-Allows setting the maximum acceptable compass and velocity variance
+Allows setting the maximum acceptable compass\, velocity\, position and height variances\.
+Used in arming check and EKF failsafe\.

 +---------------------+